The HistoryAccess.com Interviews:

 Q. Why was Mrs. Bridges “Mrs.”?

 A. It’s a courtesy title, an honorary title.
-Absolutely normal.
 The cook was always called called “Mrs.” whether she was married or not.

 Q. What is the situation in Britain today vis-a-vis servants?
 Obviously it’s enormously different from a century ago.